notvivi/Routers-Autoconfig/README.md

-# Linux VPS Autoconfiguration
+# Linux Debian VPS Autoconfiguration
-This python script is about autoconfiguring linux servers via ssh
+This python script is about autoconfiguring linux debian virtual private servers via ssh

 ## Requirements
 - python 3.10.0 and more
-- pyinstaller
+- pyinstaller and paramiko

 ## How to download pyinstaller
 1. Open terminal